What does the LED replacement work involve?

-The lighting replacement is being done with a Transport Agency subsidy.
+The lighting replacement is being done with a Waka Kotahi NZ Transport Agency subsidy.
 Hamilton City Council's contribution will pay for itself in the next few years through considerable cost savings in maintenance and power consumption.
 As more people switch to LED lighting the cost comes down.
 The new lanterns are now cheaper than buying the old sodium lanterns.
-With the NZTA subsidy the price of the supply and installation of the lantern in residential areas is approximately $45-60 each (Council share).
-Main roads are more expensive due to the size of the lantern.
+With the subsidy the price of the supply and installation of the lantern in residential areas are approximately $400-500 each (Council share).

-6. Who is doing the work?
-The Councils partner Infrastructure Alliance is carrying out the procurement and installation of the lights.
+Council's partner Infrastructure Alliance is carrying out the procurement and installation of the lights.
 Collaborative working agreement.

 We expect little disruption for residents and motorists.
-Installation takes around half an hour per light and most residents probably won't notice the work in their street until after the new lights are up.
+Installation takes around an hour per light and most residents probably won't notice the work in their street until after the new lights are up.
 We may need to do some minor trimming of your trees should they be blocking the street light out in the road area.
 We may also ask you to have this undertaken.
 We will be working both at night and during the day.

 We have maximised the lighting in your street by using a slightly higher-powered LED light than is usual.
-If the light is too bright or too dull we would need to compare your street with our designs and NZ standards and we maybe be able to dim or tilt the light to a slightly lower setting This may not be possible or could take us some time to carry this out so please be patient.
+If the light is too bright or too dull we would need to compare your street with our designs and NZ standards and we maybe be able to dim or tilt the light to a slightly lower setting.
+This may not be possible or could take us some time to carry this out so please be patient.
 There is a difference in the colour and focus of the new lights and in some other areas of the country there has been a perception that the LED lights are not as bright.
 Testing shows the light levels are at least as good as previously but with less of a diffused glow.
 We have looked at the best options for Hamilton and are using specific lighting designs, a higher-specification lamp and a 'warm white' light colour where appropriate for a softer look and feel.

 Did you consider environmental impacts of the LED lights?

 We gave careful consideration to the type and colour of the new lights as there is increasing evidence that white light at night can have an environmental effect on insects and bats, while also having the potential to affect the day/night cycles of mammals, called the 'circadian rhythm'.
 The 'warm white' colour of the LED light we selected, which looks slightly yellow in colour, has a lower environmental impact.
 We also wanted to reduce pollutant light and are working with the Hamilton Astronomical Society on ways to achieve this in the area around the Hamilton Observatory by the zoo.

-If it's flickering or you believe it's a safety issue then we will aim to repair your light within our normal timelines.
+If it's flickering or you believe it's a safety issue, then we will aim to repair your light within our normal timelines.
 It's likely if we do repair it we will replace it with one of the new LED lights.
 This means it may look a bit different to the other lights in your street and may change or alter the light spread along the street.

-What can I do if I am still not happy about the new lights?You could speak to the Infrastructure Alliance Directly through ringing Hamilton City Council on 8386699.
+What can I do if I am still not happy about the new lights?